apache/incubator-streampark-website/docs/user-guide/dockerDeployment.md

 ./build.sh
 ```
 ![](/doc/image/streamx_build.png)
-Note: The Scala version of Flink and the Scala version of StreamX need to be consistent, please choose Scala 2.12 for this build.
+Note: The Scala version of Flink and the Scala version of StreamPark need to be consistent, please choose Scala 2.12 for this build.

 ### 2.Execute the Docker Compose build command
 ```